-1. In OHSAA-sponsored tournaments where there is a meeting of the manager and coaches:
+- 1. In OHSAA-sponsored tournaments where there is a meeting of the manager and coaches: - The penalties for time violations in No. 1 are: - 15 minutes late for meeting: LOSS OF COIN TOSS PLUS ONE GAME. - Each additional 5 minutes late: LOSS OF GAME; UP TO THREE GAMES. - Note: This holds for all players for which the coach is responsible.
+Implementation of these penalties is at the discretion of the tournament manager. - 2.
+Not starting play within 20 seconds after a 10-minute warm-up.

-The penalties for time violations in No. 1 are:
+3. The receiver must play at the reasonable pace of the server and must be ready to receive when the server is ready to serve.

-15 minutes late for meeting: LOSS OF COIN TOSS PLUS ONE GAME.
-Each additional 5 minutes late: LOSS OF GAME; UP TO THREE GAMES.
+4. 90 second rule on game change over.

-Note: This holds for all players for which the coach is responsible.
-Implementation of these penalties is at the discretion of the tournament manager.
+The penalties for violations in No. 2, No. 3 and No. 4 are:

-- 2. Not starting play within 20 seconds after a 10-minute warm-up. - 3.
-The receiver must play at the reasonable pace of the server and must be ready to receive when the server is ready to serve. - 4.
-90 second rule on game change over. - 5.
-Violations of continuous coaching guidelines
+1st Offense: WARNING

-The penalties for violations in No. 2, No. 3, No. 4 and No. 5 are: 1st Offense: WARNING Each Subsequent Offense: POINT
+Each Subsequent Offense: POINT